abdullahimtiazyousafzai/CS-351L/Lab 1/README.md

    - Implement a version where the computer guesses the number using the DFS algorithm, focusing on a more aggressive approach in terms of depth-first exploration.

 5. **Custom Algorithm**:
    - Implement the Number Guessing Game using an algorithm of your choice.
-The chosen algorithm in this solution is **Simulated Annealing**, a probabilistic technique for approximating the global optimum of a function.
-This algorithm introduces randomness in exploration and decreases this randomness over time, mimicking the cooling process of metal annealing.
+The chosen algorithm in this solution is **Ternary Search**, which is an extension of Binary Search that divides the search space into three parts instead of two.

 ### Code Structure and Implementation: